vivo-community/vivo-scholar-ui/README.md

 ##### List Pages

-Although the purpose is already served by the search, there is also the capability of adding a browseable list of all entities.
-The examples here are rudimentary, since our demo site does not use the list views
+Although the purpose is already served by the search, there is also the capability of adding a browseable list of all entities that are server-side rendered.
+The examples here are rudimentary, since our demo site does not use them

 * "/lists/{type}" - search pages, any html/javascript
     * Template: templates/list_pages/{type}/{type}.html